jfields4733/Jordan/-5MuxOfMux/README.md

 *Describe where the FPGA companies like Xilinx and the open source world conflict.*

+*In what way are engineers removed from their employer's competing goals and more free to work together in standards committees?*

+*What does an engineer represent ... like a lawyer representing clients, doctors representing patients?*

-*In what way do standards (like Verilog) form a motivation for all three groups of engineers to start cooperating and working together?*
+*What motivates all three groups of engineers to start cooperating and working together building a common standard such as the next version of Verilog?*

-*In what way are engineers removed from their employers competing goals and more free to work together in IEEE standards committees?
-Why has the [US supreme court](https://supreme.justia.com/cases/federal/us/435/679/) ruled that doing this is **not** [anti-competitive collusion](https://caselaw.findlaw.com/us-supreme-court/435/679.html)?*
+*Why has the [US supreme court](https://supreme.justia.com/cases/federal/us/435/679/) ruled that engineers from competing companies meeting and forming organizations is not price fixing, is **not** [anti-competitive collusion](https://caselaw.findlaw.com/us-supreme-court/435/679.html)?*